TigerClips1/Jaguar_Linux_package_Manager/README.md

-# apk-tools
+# ps4

-Alpine Package Keeper (apk) is a package manager originally built for Alpine Linux, but now used by several other distributions as well.
+Playstation 4 pacakge manger (ps4) is a package manager originally built for jaguarlinux, but now used by several other distributions as well.

 ## Building

-The preferred build system for building apk-tools is Meson:
+The preferred build system for building ps4 is Meson:

 ```
 # meson setup -Dprefix=/ build